HERMES-CBSSPOIMME/hermes-messaging-management-service/README.md

 In order to be able to accept any kind of authentication system (JSON Web Token, Sessions, ...) we decided to map your application user identifiers and tokens with our own internal structures.

-The token remain preserved but application user identifiers are mapped with an internal HERMES user ID under the form of an UUID V4.
+The token remain preserved but application user identifiers are mapped with an internal Hermes user ID under the form of an UUID V4.
 This allows us to easily map one user to its according topic.

 These mappings are stored in a Redis instance.